 5. Advancing Advocacy through Programs and Leadership

-Advocacy-driven writing support best help international graduate students.
+Advocacy-driven writing support best helps international graduate students.

-Writing support should be part of the broader network of support and advocacy.
+Writing support should be designed as part of a broader network of support and advocacy.

 International graduate students’ own advocacy and engagement are important resources.

-Writing professionals can provide leadership to academic support network and to their institutions.
+Writing professionals can provide leadership to academic support networks and to their institutions.

-Writing support for international graduate students can be a catalyst for advancing the discipline.
+Writing support for international graduate students could be a catalyst for advancing the discipline.